-- We must support and honor individuals' preferences regarding the collection, exchange, access, and use of their information, as informed by balanced messaging of its benefits and risks, and consistent with the services being provided and to the greatest extent permitted under federal and state law. - We must collect, exchange, and use data in compliance with state and federal data sharing technological and secure transmission requirements. - We should establish strong and clear privacy and security policies in alignment with federal and state law, to ensure that health information exchange promotes trust and protects the privacy, security confidentiality and integrity of health data. - We should establish policy and support technologies in alignment with federal and state law that incorporate innovations that can enhance individual privacy and security and avoid or address new risks. - We should establish policies, procedures and educational programs that clarify data sharing privacy requirements, provide accurate information about how data will be shared and used, and reduce overly burdensome standards under the pretext of compliance to restrict the exchange health and human services information. - We should facilitate health information exchange that is governed by federal and state data privacy and security rules.
+- We must support and honor individuals' preferences regarding the collection, exchange, access, and use of their information, as informed by balanced messaging of its benefits and risks, and consistent with the services being provided and to the greatest extent permitted under federal and state law. - We must collect, exchange, and use data in compliance with state and federal data sharing technological and secure transmission requirements. - We should establish strong and clear privacy and security policies that include privacy rights of minors and others who may not want sensitive health information shared, in alignment with federal and state law, to ensure that health information exchange promotes trust and protects the privacy, security confidentiality and integrity of health data. - We should establish policy and support technologies in alignment with federal and state law that incorporate innovations that can enhance individual privacy and security and avoid or address new risks. - We should establish policies, procedures and educational programs that clarify data sharing privacy requirements, provide accurate information about how data will be shared and used, and reduce overly burdensome standards under the pretext of compliance to restrict the exchange health and human services information. - We should facilitate health information exchange that is governed by federal and state data privacy and security rules.